icravenuggets/CS30-Major-Project-Proposal/Proposal.md

 - Scoreboard

-- Nice looking cursor, start screen, and menus
+- Nice looking start screen, and menus

 -$ Pause Menu

+-$ Instructions menu

 - Options menu

-- Good quality sound
+-$ Sound Effects

 - Remembers your data when you log on

 - Upgrade system using currency

 - Player vs CPU modes

-## Stuff to Do

-- Visuals

-- Sound

-- Comments